JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-05-airbnb-style-guide-chapter-02.md

 <br>
 ### Why Should I Care?
-The changes recommended in this section are easy to implement, especially with the use of a linter, makes your code more expressive, and can save you loads of headaches in the future.
+The changes recommended in this section are easy to implement, especially with the use of a [linter][linters], makes your code more expressive, and can save you loads of headaches in the future.

 <br>
 ### Next Up: Objects